5.1.2 |

 But, for the sake of argument, let us say that this is only a

 terminological question.
-Now, if consciousness is mere
+And yet, if consciousness is mere

 consciousness, then those who adhere to a principle of life as